flipcamp/engagingstudents6/index.md

 ---
 layout: post
-title: "Engaging Students: Essays in Music Pedagogy, Volume 5"
+title: "Engaging Students: Essays in Music Pedagogy, Volume 6"
 ---

 _Engaging Students: Essays in Music Pedagogy_ presents short essays on the subject of student-centered learning, and serves as an open-access, web-based resource for those teaching college-level classes in music.
-This the fifth volume of *Engaging Students*.
+This the sixth volume of *Engaging Students*.
 You can find the original collection and read more about the vision behind this project [here](http://www.flipcamp.org/engagingstudents/).

 We hope that you enjoy reading this volume as much as we have enjoyed putting it together.